udacity/nd087-c3-deployment-roulette/README.md

 6. [Observability with metrics]
 You have realized there is no observability in the Kubernetes environment.
 You suspect there is a service unnecessarily consuming too much memory and needs to be removed
    1. Install a metrics server on the kubernetes cluster and identify the service using up the most memory
-      - Log the output of the metrics command used to a file called `before.txt`
+      - Take a screenshot of the output of the metrics command used to a file called `before.png`
+      - Document the name of the application using the most memory in a text file called `high_memory.txt`
    2. Delete the service with the most memory usage from the cluster
-      - Log the output of the same metrics command to a file called `after.txt`
+      - Take a screenshot of the output of the same metrics command to a file called `after.png`
 7. [Diagramming the cloud landscape with Bob Ross]
 In order to improve the onboarding of future developers.
 You decide to create an architecture diagram so that they don't have to learn the lessons you have learnt the hard way.
    1. Create an architectural diagram that accurately describes the current status of your AWS environment.
+      1. Make sure to include your AWS resources like the EKS cluster, load balancers
+      2. Visualize one or two deployments and their microservices

 ## Project Clean Up